fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-03.jpg %}

-"Protected by our medieval origin, all we have to do now is enjoy life"
+"Protected by our medieval origin, read steepness of the mountains that compose the region, all we have to do now is enjoy life"

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-04.jpg %}

 Since 1971, Genova has lost more than a quarter of inhabitants, while it is still the major Italian port with 42,4 million tons of traffic.

 Kids are few.
 People have no time for them.
-When they happen to arrive, kids are raised to be diligent taxi customers, used to buckle up and be quiet since young age.
+People don't see value in having children here.
+When they arrive, kids are raised to be diligent taxi customers, used to buckle up and be quiet since young age.
+Rely on dogs for companionship.
+Learn that!

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-05.jpg %}